-Some destinations may feel a bit "dead" at this time of year, and not every attraction may be open.
-Tropical storms and hurricanes begin to become a concern, but not a big one, and there are certain destinations where you can almost guarantee limited rainfall.
+However, as a result, some destinations may feel a bit "dead" at this time of year, and not every attraction may be open.
+Tropical storms and hurricanes begin to become a concern, but not a big one, and there are certain destinations where you can almost guarantee rainfall.

-You’ll want dressier clothes for visiting nice restaurants or clubs, and it's always a good idea to check the dress code policy before going out; some places require a sports coat, some require a collared shirt, etc. You'll also want to bring more formal footwear than just flip-flops and sneakers.
+You’ll want dressier clothes for visiting nice restaurants or clubs, and it's always a good idea to check the dress code policy before going out.
+Some places require a sports coat, some require a collared shirt, and some are completely fine with you eating as long as you're wearing a shirt and shoes.
+You'll also want to bring more formal footwear than just flip-flops and sneakers.

 June Events and Festivals

-And, as always, keep an eye out for weekly events going on at your resort or hotel.
-Even if there are no island-specific events happening, there is almost always some kind of entertainment happening every night, from cover bands to dance clubs to limbo contests and more.
+As always, keep an eye out for weekly events going on at your resort or hotel.
+Even if there are no island-specific events happening, there is almost always some kind of entertainment happening every night, from cover bands to dance clubs to limbo contests.